rapydo/build-templates/README.md

 # build-templates

-Templates for docker images builds in our framework
+Templates for docker images builds inside the `RAPyDo` framework